galtx-centex/galtx-centex.github.io/about/about.md

 GALT-Central Texas is a chapter of [Greyhound Adoption League of Texas Inc.](http://galtx.org), a national 501(c)3 non-profit organization.

+We are passionate about Greyhounds and our mission is to find the perfect home for these beautiful, sweet, gentle dogs!

 Our mission is to find responsible loving homes for greyhounds, to acquaint the public with the desirability of greyhounds as pets and to inform them of the availability of greyhounds for adoption.